percona/pmm/docs/pmm-upgrade/upgrade_helm.md

-# Upgrade PMM server using Helm
+# Upgrade PMM Server using Helm

 Percona will release a new chart updating its containers if a new version of the main container is available, there are any significant changes, or critical vulnerabilities exist.